buddhi1/MITIS-classification/README.md

 ## Experimental Setup
 Our experimental setup was a Intel(R) Xeon(R) Silver 4210R CPU @ 2.40GHz equipped workstation with Nvidia Quadro RTX 5000 GPU card with 64GB of memory.
-We compared the models using accuracy, precision, recall, and F1-score for both weighted and macro.

 ## Acknowledgements